HannesHaasbroek/ProgrammingAsignment3/README.md

 A Second data set is created from the first to be a mean of the variables by subject and activity.

 These two data sets are then writen out as csv files.
+This is changed to txt files for only the second set.
+The previous code is still included